corwinliu9669/COPS/README.md

 ### For IMDB
 the split code is combined with training code
 ## Step 2 Run Uncertainty Generation
-To generate the uncertainty for all the dataset

 ### To run uncertainty for all datasets including (CIFAR10...) at once
 ```bash
 sh get_uncertainty.sh